v-makoud/Azure-Industry-docs/azure-industry-docs/financial/data-mgmt-in-banking-overview.md

 it is shipped back to the Azure Data Center where the data is hydrated in Azure.
 The device is then securely erased.

+## Azure Information Protection

+Azure Information Protection (AIP) is a cloud-based solution helping organizations to classify, label, and protect its documents and emails.
+This can be done automatically by administrators who define rules and conditions, manually by users, or a combination where users are given recommendations.

 ## Data services

+Banks struggle with Master Data Management, meta data conflicting due to disparate core banking systems and data coming from origination systems, onboarding systems, offers management systems, CRM systems, and more.
+Azure has tools to help mitigat tehse and other commonly occuring data issues.

 There are many operations financial services organizations need to perform on their data.
 When writing data to Azure data stores, there may be a need to